top of page

 Sylvia Rose

-The Yamnaya or Yamna people occupy the Ponti-Caspian Steppe about 3300 BCE.
-Before the Yamnaya the known world is inhabited by hunter-gathering tribes or kin groups.
-The ancestors of these modern humans evolved in Africa, arriving in Europe about 42,800 BCE.
+The Yamnaya or Yamna people occupy the Ponti-Caspian Steppe about 3300 BCE, with a tribal origin going back to Neolithic times.
+In the early Bronze Age, much of the known world is inhabited by hunter-gathering tribes or kin groups.

 They carry on a semi-nomadic lifestyle based on herd-following, hunting, gathering of wild food such as berries, roots or nuts.
 Weapons in the early century include clubs, spears, axes, arrows and knives made of wood, flint or other stone.

-The Yamnaya or Yamna people evolved in the late Copper Age to early Bronze Age c.
+The Yamnaya or Yamna people evolve in the late Copper Age to early Bronze Age c.
 3300 BCE.
 Archaeological evidence dates the finds in Yamna settlements and burial sites to 3300–2600 BCE.

-Some of the pre-existing tribes they absorbed.
-The Yamnaya covered such an area, when they migrated in the 3rd millennium BCE it was in all directions, and had strong effects on the cultures of other lands and regions.
+Some of the pre-existing tribes they absorb.
+The Yamnaya cover such an area, when they migrate in the 3rd millennium BCE it's in all directions, and has strong effects on the cultures of other lands and regions.

-Also called Pit Grave culture or Ochre Grave culture, the Yamnaya are closely connected to Final Neolithic groups, specifically the Corded Ware people and Bell Beaker people.
-As the Stone Age caved in to the Bronze Age, people migrated and met and moved and settled.
+Also called Pit Grave culture or Ochre Grave culture, the Yamnaya are closely connected to Final Neolithic groups, specifically the Corded Ware and Bell Beaker people.
+As the Stone Age caves in to the Bronze Age, people migrate and move and settle.

 Tribal or kin group cultures preceding or co-existing with the Yamnaya on the Steppe include: